NMDSdevopsServiceAdm/DataEngineering/WindowsSetup.md

 5. Scroll down and select `Windows installer (64-bit)`

-6. In your download folder, click on `python-3.9.6-amd64` and install Python
+6. In your download folder, click on `python-3.9.6-amd64` and install Python manually (in order to change the file location to the location below)

 7. When asked for a location, choose `C:\Users\_your_name_\AppData\Roaming`